-We have five intellectual property infringement lawsuits pending against multiple parties in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that Apple, Inc., Cisco Systems, Inc., and Avaya Inc. infringe on certain of our patents.
+We have four intellectual property infringement lawsuits pending against multiple parties in the United States District Court for the Eastern District of Texas, Tyler Division.
 We seek damages and injunctive relief in all the complaints.
-We have one complaint pending with the United States International Trade Commission (ITC) against Apple, Inc. On October 31, 2012, a jury trial began regarding our Compliant against Apple.
-On November 6, 2012, jurors found that Apple infringed four of our patents. (see Legal Proceedings).
+On October 31, 2012, a jury trial began regarding our Compliant against Apple.
+On November 6, 2012, jurors found that Apple infringed four of our patent (see Legal Proceedings).
 The jury trial against Cisco was held on March 4, 2013.
 At the end of the trial, the jury came back with a verdict of non-infringement in the trial.
 The same jury also found that all our patents-in-suit were valid and enforceable.
 We have a motion pending in the court requesting a new trial (see Legal Proceedings).
-The trial against Avaya is now scheduled for jury selection on September 3, 2013.
-On February 27, 2013 we filed a motion to withdraw our complaint against Apple in the ITC.
-On April 22, 2013, the ALJ assigned to investigate our complaint against Apple at the ITC, issued an order with the initial determination granting our motion to terminate the investigation against Apple and denying Apple's motion for sanctions against us.
+On August 7, 2013 we signed a joint patent agreement with Avaya and dismissed the patent infringement case against Avaya.

 Our employees include the core development team behind our patent portfolio, technology and software.
 This team has worked together for over ten years and is the same team that invented and developed this technology while working at Science Application International Corporation, or SAIC.
 SAIC is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure and health.
-The team has continued its research and development work started at SAIC and expanded the set of patents we acquired in 2006 from SAIC into a larger portfolio with 62 issued U.S. and foreign patents and numerous pending U.S. and foreign patent applications.
+The team has continued its research and development work started at SAIC and expanded the set of patents we acquired in 2006 from SAIC into a larger portfolio with 79 issued U.S. and foreign patents and numerous pending U.S. and foreign patent applications.
 This portfolio now serves as the foundation of our licensing business and planned service offerings and is expected to generate the majority of our future revenue in license fees and royalties.
 We intend to continue our research and development efforts to further strengthen and expand our patent portfolio.